By The Scoopettes

-You’ve just landed in Barcelona at T1 or T2 and you can’t wait to get into downtown and tuck into some tapas.
+You’ve just landed in Barcelona at T1 or T2 Terminal and you can’t wait to get into downtown and tuck into some tapas.
 You could take a public bus, or the RENFE train, or a cab, or the Aerobus from the airport to the city center.
 Which one is the best choice?
 This depends a bit on where you’re staying and how much time you have.
-As a local and frequent flyer I take the Aerobus.
+As a local and frequent flyer I take the Aerobus or a taxi.
 Here’s why:

-Aerobus is a bus service that connects the airport with the center of Barcelona leaving every 5 minutes, every day of the year.
-That means no waiting 20 minutes for a train or a bus, or longer if it’s a holiday.
-I get to the airport, I get my bag, I get on the Aerobus…there is always one right about to leave.
+Aerobus is a bus service that connects the airport with the center of Barcelona leaving every five minutes, every day of the year.
+That means no waiting 20 minutes for a train or a city bus, or longer if it’s a holiday.
+I get to the airport, I get my bag, I get on the Aerobus: there is always one right about to leave.

 So there you have it.
 Get the Aerobus, get the map, get into town fast, get the free coupon book, and get a smooth vermouth to start a perfect stay in the city!

 Traveling through Barcelona?
 Pick up a copy of Eat Guides: Barcelona for tasty tips to eating & drinking like a local!
 Just $4.99 on Amazon and Sellfy.